comoto-pasteur-fr/DNABarcodeCompatibility/README.md

 About
 =================

-DNABarcodeCompatibility: R-package to find least-redundant sets of compatible barcodes for multiplex experiments performed on Illumina sequencing platforms.
+DNABarcodeCompatibility: R-package to find least-redundant sets of compatible barcodes for multiplex experiments.